1EdTech Consortium Announces Next Generation Digital Learning Services Standards

 "As the largest nonprofit provider of higher education distance learning in the U.S., University of Maryland University College (UMUC) is committed to 1EdTech standards as the platform on which educational technology of the future will be based.
 UMUC is working to incorporate a range of 1EdTech standards, including Common Cartridge, Learning Tools Interoperability (LTI), and Learning Information Services (LIS) into our advanced learning platform.
 Students and faculty will benefit from the ease of use and innovations supported by these new 1EdTech standards."

 Seyeon Won, DUNET

 “DUNET supports the expansion and development of 'Common Cartridge' and ‘Learning Tools Interoperability’ in its future e-learning products.
-By cooperating through IMS Korea in the standardization and application of both of these key standards, DUNET is providing national and global leadership in the innovative application of e-learning.”
+By cooperating through 1EdTech Korea in the standardization and application of both of these key standards, DUNET is providing national and global leadership in the innovative application of e-learning.”